 Green infrastructure utilizes natural systems to absorb and filter stormwater, relying on soil and plant life to remove toxins and recharge ground water supplies.
-In addition to its positive impact on water quality, green infrastructure also generates green jobs, saves money through reduced capital expenditures on grey infrastructure, and conserves energy and combats the urban heat island effect through shade, insulation, and transpiration.
-Examples of green infrastructure projects include green & blue roofs, porous sidewalk & road surfaces, rain barrels, greywater systems, bio-swales, tree pits with storage chambers, and bluebelts.
+In addition to its positive impact on water quality, green infrastructure can improve air quality, provide habitat for wildlife, generate green jobs, save money through reduced capital expenditures on grey infrastructure, conserve energy and combats the urban heat island effect through shade, insulation, and transpiration.
+Examples of green infrastructure projects include green & blue roofs, raingardens and biosawles, porous sidewalk & road surfaces, rain barrels, down-spout planters and bluebelts.

 Simply put, green infrastructure uses soil and vegetation to soak up stormwater before it gets to the sewer system, thus preventing Combined Sewer Overflow which releases untreated sewage and street runoff into the Creek and NY Harbor during rain events.
 To date, Newtown Creek Alliance has been a leading advocate and community partner in promoting and increasing Green Infrastructure in NYC and within the Newtown Creek watershed.
 Our work includes working with Green Infrastructure practitioners and firms on project planning, advising city and state agencies on local opportunities and also community education through public workshops and outreach sessions on why Green Infrastructure matters and how residents can help create more.
 Below are some NCA projects relating to Green Infrastructure and resources to find out more info.